 - The President of the Republic,

 - The National Assembly,

+- The Government.

-- The Government,
+- The Economic, Social and Environmental Council,

-- The Constitutional Council, the Council of State, the Court of Cassation, the Court of Accounts and the Courts and Tribunals.
+- The Constitutional Council, the Supreme Court, the Court of Accounts and the Courts and Tribunals.

 TITLE II

 OF THE PUBLIC FREEDOMS AND THE [FREEDOMS] OF THE HUMAN PERSON, OF THE ECONOMIC AND SOCIAL RIGHTS AND OF THE COLLECTIVE RIGHTS